brianmcn/Zelda1RandoTools/doc/use.md

  - green (left click) is "can go" (used for all kinds of doors/shutters/bombholes/etc)
  - red (right click) is "cannot go" (e.g. unbombable wall)

 Dungeon rooms are somewhat complicated, as there is a lot of state you might want to track.
-Read about them in DUNGEON ROOMS section below.
-TODO
+Read about them in [Dungeon Rooms section](#main-dr).

 If you click-and-drag over the dungeon map with left mouse button, you can 'paint' a bunch of completed rooms by dragging over them.
 Same with right mouse button, but for uncompleted rooms.